mobile app bar

 Rashad McCants (L), Norman Powell (R)

-This would all change in the 2024-25 season once Paul George left the Los Angeles Clippers.
-The new void resulted in an opportunity for Powell, which he took advantage of.
-The 6-foot-3 guard went on to average 21.9 points on the season.
-Now, as a member of the Miami Heat, Powell has improved his production even more.
+This changed in the 2024-25 season once Paul George left the Clippers.
+The void resulted in an opportunity for Powell, which he took advantage of.

-“Norman is such a rare commodity in the NBA,” McCants said.
-“Potential All-Star guy, got it out of the mud.
+The former guard is surprised at how Powell has stepped up his game.
 Wasn’t ever considering him to be a guy that could be a 25-26 points per game player.
-Now you have to look at a situation where all the owners are looking at his position as, do we want players thinking they can be like him?”
+Now you have to look at a situation where all the owners are looking at his position as, do we want players thinking they can be like him?” added McCants.

-Typically, once a player falls into a role, that doesn’t change throughout their career.
-Of course, there are a few exceptions.
-Kawhi Leonard entered the league as a defensive specialist before developing into a star.
+Kawhi Leonard, for instance, entered the league as a defensive specialist before developing into a star.
 However, Leonard was still young when he showed glimpses of stardom.
-As a result, it allowed the San Antonio Spurs to pour more resources into his development.
+That allowed the San Antonio Spurs to pour more resources into his development.

 Powell doesn’t have the fountain of youth on his side.
 Regardless, if he continues to produce at this rate, he will command a hefty payday.
 But that may not be in the best interest of owners across the league.

 “Do we want more guys thinking that they can come up in the ranks and have a position to play as a role player, and they get big-time money?
-Now that’s money out of the owner’s pockets, double time,” McCants said.
+Now that’s money out of the owner’s pockets, double time,” McCants continued.

 Powell isn’t the only player in this category.
 The Denver Nuggets will have a difficult decision to make regarding Peyton Watson.
 The fourth-year forward has shown flashes of stardom in the absence of Nikola Jokic.
 Since the three-time MVP has gone down, Watson is averaging 23.1 points and 6.3 rebounds on 50.5% shooting from the field.